AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 ==============

 Linear solvers for the canonical form (equation :eq:`eqn::abeclap`) have been discussed in chapter :ref:`Chap:LinearSolvers`.
+AMReX supports multi-level
-Currently, AMReX supports cell-centered solver with homogeneous Neumann boundary condition on the EB.
-A cell-centered solver with Dirichlet boundary condition on the EB and a nodal solver are under development.
+1) cell-centered solvers with homogeneous Neumann, homogeneous Dirichlet, or inhomogeneous Dirichlet boundary conditions on the EB faces, and
+2) nodal solvers with homogeneous Neumann boundary conditions on the EB faces.

-To use cell-centered solver for EB, one builds linear operator :cpp:`MLEBABecLap` with :cpp:`EBFArrayBoxFactory`.
+To use a cell-centered solver with EB, one builds a linear operator :cpp:`MLEBABecLap` with :cpp:`EBFArrayBoxFactory` (instead of a :cpp"`MLABecLaplacian`)

 .. highlight:: c++